druess/umc-404hd-signal-path/HowToRevealExtraSettings.md

+### How To Reveal Extra Settings And Information In The UMC Control Panel

 1. Go to the UMC Audio Driver Directory - if installed with default options it will be located at: C:\Program Files\BEHRINGER\UMC_Audio_Driver\x64

 2. Use a code or text editor and open up the UMCAudioCplApp.xml file.